developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Specifies the number of bytes allocated to receive the scanned barcode.
-This parameter is designed to be used primarily with image based symbologies and should not be modified unless absolutely necessary (eg. Signature).
+This parameter is designed to be used primarily with image based symbologies and should not be modified unless absolutely necessary (i.e. Signature).
 ####Access